 Our other factories will need to be reworked to support the many new models we are introducing based on new electric powertrains.
 That’s another $50 billion.

 To be honest, though, we don’t know a lot about batteries and don’t have experience making compelling electric cars, so we hope we don’t screw up too much while pouring $150 billion into this.
 (Oh, did I mention that we need to do some massive staff re-training, R&D, set up new supply chain partnerships, license new tech, and acquire a bunch of patents?)
-By the way, yeah, um, our thousands of engine-related patents are basically useless now, so we’re just going to toss them in the trash.
+By the way, yeah, um, our thousands of engine-related patents are basically useless now, so we’re just going to toss them onto reddit.

 Back to Reality